SYNFIX: Automatically Fixing Syntax Errors using Compiler Diagnostics: Methodology

 \subsection{Recovering Unknown Tokens: \unkfix}

 \todone{while I get it...you might want to highlight the place where these unks are put in and why} Recall that LineFix output is restricted to 154 distinct fixes in the fine-tuning model.
-To enable to deal with edits (inserts or changes of identifiers, constants \emph{etc.}) outside of the limited vocabulary of edits (see FixList.pdf for a complete list of the 154), have an ``escape'' mechanism.
-Out of these 154, we included two unique outputs $insert \rightarrow unk$ and $change \rightarrow unk$ to cover other changes.
+To deal with edits (inserts or substitutes of identifiers, constants \emph{etc.}) outside of the limited vocabulary of edits, have an ``escape'' mechanism.
+Out of these 154, we included two unique outputs $insert \rightarrow unk$ and $substitute \rightarrow unk$ to cover other changes.
 To precisely identify these ``unk'' tokens, we use \unkfix, which reuses the masked-language model (MLM) we obtained during pre-training.
 This masked language model can recover the $unk$ tokens if sufficient context is given.
 After getting the position information, we can collect sufficient tokens from the previous and following lines to fill the input buffer, and ask the pre-trained model to unmask the $unk$.
-Applying this approach, we could fix several $unk$-related program errors like the following ones where the LineFix predicts $insert \rightarrow unk$ and $change \rightarrow unk$ for ``Item'' and ``Integer'', and then the MLM is able to locate them correctly.
+Applying this approach, we could fix several $unk$-related program errors like the following ones where the LineFix predicts $insert \rightarrow unk$ and $substitute \rightarrow unk$ for ``Item'' and ``Integer'', and then the MLM is able to locate them correctly.